Urigo/graphql-scalars/website/docs/scalars/date-time.md

 **Result Coercion**

-JavaScript Date instances and timestamps (represented as 32-bit signed integers) are coerced to RFC 3339 compliant date-time strings.
+JavaScript Date instances, RFC 3339 compliant date-time strings and timestamps (represented as 32-bit signed integers) are coerced to JavaScript Date objects.
 Invalid Date instances raise a field error.
+HTTP servers serialize `Date` objects to RFC 3339 compliant date-time strings but `ExecutionResult` will still have `Date` objects while HTTP response has the date-time strings.

 **Input Coercion**

 When expected as an input type, only RFC 3339 compliant date-time strings are accepted.
 All other input values raise a query error indicating an incorrect type.

 > Taken from [graphql-iso-date](https://github.com/excitement-engineer/graphql-iso-date/)